frvnkliu/ShapeCards/README.md

 The content below is an example project proposal / requirements document.
 Replace the text below the lines marked "__TODO__" with details specific to your project.
 Remove the "TODO" lines.

-(__TODO__: your project name)

-# Shoppy Shoperson
+# ShapeEditor

 ## Overview

-(__TODO__: a brief one or two paragraph, high-level description of your project)

-Remembering what to buy at the grocery store is waaaaay too difficult.
-Also, shopping for groceries when you're hungry leads to regrettable purchases.
-Sooo... that's where Shoppy Shoperson comes in!
+Can't seem to remember your favorite color and shapes?
+Want to create and save a cool graphic?

-Shoppy Shoperson is a web app that will allow users to keep track of multiple grocery lists.
+ShapeEditor is a web app that will allow users to create cards filled with their favorite shape and color.
 Users can register and login.
-Once they're logged in, they can create or view their grocery list.
-For every list that they have, they can add items to the list or cross off items.
+Once they're logged in, they can modify their favorite drawing by adding multiple shapes and colors, along with it's size and position.

 ## Data Model

-(__TODO__: a description of your application's data and their relationships to each other)

-The application will store Users, Lists and Items
+The application will store Users, Cards and Items

 * users can have multiple lists (via references)
 * each list can have multiple items (by embedding)